2023 Alaska high-altitude object

 On February 10, 2023, the United States Air Force shot down a high-altitude object that had entered U.S. airspace over Alaska a day before.
 The object was shot down onto the Beaufort Sea.
 The Department of Defense said it was the size of a small car and flying northeast at approximately 40,000 ft, posing a risk to civilian flight.
-On February 16, 2023, US President Joe Biden stated that the downed object was probably a civilian-owned balloon and "most likely tied to private companies, recreation or research institutions".
+On February 16, 2023, U.S. President Joe Biden stated that the downed object was probably a civilian-owned balloon and "most likely tied to private companies, recreation or research institutions".

 An attempt was made to recover the debris, which landed in the sea.
 However, on February 18, 2023, it was reported that the search had been abandoned.

 Background

-The object in Alaska was detected less than one week after a Chinese balloon (Note: Alleged by US and Canada to be observation balloon, claimed by China to be a weather balloon) was detected by the U.S. and shot down over the Atlantic.
+The object in Alaska was detected less than one week after a Chinese balloon (Note: Alleged by the U.S. and Canada to be an observation balloon, claimed by China to be a weather balloon) was detected by the U.S. and shot down over the Atlantic.
 United States National Security Council coordinator John Kirby said it was "much, much smaller than the spy balloon that we took down last Saturday" and was about the size of a small car.
 The Chinese balloon shot down in the Atlantic was at 60,000 ft, while the Alaska object was at about 40,000 ft, thus presenting a greater threat to commercial aircraft.

 On February 11, another high-altitude object was shot down in Yukon.